-Methods based on a combination of market and cost approaches include the development method and the residual method (II.
+Conceptually, the gross development value provides an Methods based on a combination of market and cost approaches include the development method and the opportunity to build an expanded model of the market value of the completed real property in the context of the residual method (II.
 Valuation Methodology / European Valuation Standards.
 Ninth edition.
 2020).
-In essence, both methods are based on the same valuation model reflecting the relationship between the price that can be obtained in the market from the sale of a completed development real property, also called the gross development value, and the costs of funds and time necessary for this development.
+In essence, both costs of its creation, which are justified from the point of methods are based on the same valuation model review of market participants. flecting the relationship between the price that can be An acceptable valuation procedure for determining the obtained in the market from the sale of a completed degross development value is the compounded cash flow velopment real property, also called the gross developmodel, which is based on the principle of unreimbursed ment value, and the costs of funds and time necessary for investment.
+In the framework of such a model, the gross this development.